PR-ODINSON/QR_generator/README.md

 3. Click the **Generate QR Code** button.

-4. The generated QR code will be displayed within the application and saved as `enhanced_qrcode.png`.

 ---

-## Example Output
-- **With Logo**: A QR code featuring a centered logo with rounded modules and gradient colors.
-- **Without Logo**: A sleek QR code with customized styling but no logo.

----

 ## Project Structure
 ```
 .
 ├── qr_code_generator.py  # Main application script
-├── logo.png              # Optional logo file (user-provided)
-└── enhanced_qrcode.png   # Generated QR code output
 ```

 ---